Embed This Data

-The former French colony of Madagascar has endured decades of military coups, political violence, and corruption but has stabilized in recent years.
-Following four years of political stalemate and a mediation process led by the Southern African Development Community, Hery Rajaonarimampianina was elected president in January 2014.
-In April, Roger Kolo was appointed prime minister, and a new government was established.
-Following a coup in 2009, international organizations and foreign donors severed ties with Madagascar, but in light of the last election, many have expressed their willingness to normalize economic relations.
+The former French colony of Madagascar, after decades of military coups, political violence, and corruption, has stabilized in recent years.
+Hery Rajaonarimampianina was elected president in January 2014 after years of political instability sparked by a 2009 coup.
+In January 2015, a general, Jean Ravelonarivo, succeeded Roger Kolo as prime minister when Kolo and his government resigned after less than a year in office.
+Given the country’s improved stability, international organizations and foreign donors have restored ties that had been severed following the 2009 coup.
 Madagascar’s economy is largely agricultural.
-Sitting just off the east coast of Africa, it is highly vulnerable to natural disasters and weather shocks.
+Sitting just off the east coast of Africa, the country is highly vulnerable to natural disasters and weather shocks.
 The World Bank estimates that 92 percent of Malagasy live on less than $2 a day.

 Significant corruption exists in nearly all sectors but is most pervasive in the judiciary, the police, taxation, customs, land, trade, mining, industry, environment, education, and health.
 Madagascar has continued the land tenure policies of the French colonial administration, with the presumption of state ownership of all land and the central government as the sole provider of legitimate land titles.

 The top individual income and corporate tax rates are 20 percent.
 Other taxes include a value-added tax and a capital gains tax.
 The overall tax burden equals 9.3 percent of GDP.
 Revenue collection remains low because of the large informal sector and tax avoidance.
 Government spending amounts to 14.9 percent of total domestic output.
 The budget balance has been in deficit, and public debt equals about 35 percent of GDP.